Wade Small

-Wade Kristopher Small (born 23 February 1984, in Croydon, South London) is an English professional footballer.
+Wade Kristopher Small (born 23 February 1984) is an English professional footballer.
 His last known club was Kingstonian.
 Mainly a right winger, Small can also play on the left side and as a forward.

 Playing career

 Early career: Wimbledon and Milton Keynes Dons

 Small began his career at the Wimbledon academy and made his debut on 15 October 2003, as a 58th-minute substitute in a 1–0 defeat away at Coventry City.
 He scored his first goal on 26 December, in a 3–0 away win at Reading and went on to make a total of thirty appearances that season, scoring two goals, as Wimbledon finished bottom of the First Division and were relegated.

 In 2004, Wimbledon were renamed Milton Keynes Dons after the club moved to Milton Keynes in September 2003.
 The following season he made a total of 49 appearances, scoring eleven goals including two in a 3–0 victory over Wrexham on 11 December.
 In August 2005, he signed a new two-year contract.

 Small played most of his games for the Dons as a midfielder, on either wing, and also at times as a striker.